WHAT EVERY CEO NEEDS TO KNOW

 Over the course of my many years of research, assessment and application of business excellence, first at Nortel and then as a consultant using the Global Thrive System, I understood that there is no “magic bullet” to achieving great results.
 Jim Collins, in his best-selling book “Good to Great” sums it clearly: It takes “disciplined people, disciplined thought and disciplined action” to achieve breakthrough.
 This is what I believe every CEO needs to know.
 This is what it takes to lead an organization to excellence and outstanding performance.
 And this is where the Global Thrive System can offer a leg up.
 Infinitely scalable, the system delivers a framework for sustained business discipline at all levels and in all areas of the organization - where purpose and direction are clearly articulated and understood by all, where facts needed for decision-making are readily and continuously available, where a culture of trust and excellence takes root and, most importantly, where breakthrough results are achieved.
 Together, these attributes help achieve the mission, fulfill the vision, and lay the foundations for a world-class organization.

-As Christian leaders, we have an incredible opportunity to lead not only as individuals of faith - expressing and sharing the character and nature of God with those around us - but also to lead as agents of radical transformation in our workplace and in the broader corporate arena.
+As leaders, we have an incredible opportunity to lead not only as individuals, but also to lead as agents of radical transformation in our workplace and in the broader corporate arena.
 From the highest strategy to the smallest task, I believe that when we set the foundations for disciplined thought and disciplined action at all levels and in all areas of the organization, we make clear the way for excellence to flourish and for breakthrough to happen.
-May we see a company of bold Kingdom leaders rise to the challenge of business excellence and walk in faithful expectancy to see profound transformation at the heart of the companies we are called to lead.
+May we see a company of bold leaders rise to the challenge of business excellence and walk in expectancy to see profound transformation at the heart of the companies we are called to lead.
 May I encourage you to take up this charge and pursue the rewards of excellence.

 1. Albert N. Link and John T. Scott.
 NIST Planning Report 11-2: Economic Evaluation of the Baldrige Performance Excellence Program.
 December 2011.
 Available online at: www.nist.gov/director/planning/upload/report11-2.pdf